Factory Reset: Everything You Need To Know

 The idea of returning a device to factory conditions proved to be such an effective way of describing the concept that it became adopted by many other companies.
 Eventually, it started being referred to as a “Factory Reset”, and that term has stuck around ever since.

-How Do Factory Resets Work?
+How Does A Factory Reset Work?

 “A factory reset works by clearing everything from memory storage — including the operating system — and then reinstalling a fresh copy of the operating system with default settings.”